-As we will see, Neural Designer is able to load a dataset x1.8 larger than TensorFlow and PyTorch.
+As we will see, Neural Designer can load a dataset 1.8 times larger than TensorFlow and PyTorch.

 In this article, we provide all the steps that you need to reproduce the results using the free trial of Neural Designer.